Slow Internet on Mac

 In Mac's System Settings, go to General and look for Software Update.
 From here your Mac will automatically scan for any outstanding macOS updates that could be affecting your internet connection or speed.

 Step 2.
-Navigate to Software Updates and allow Mac to scan for available updates
+Navigate to General > Software Updates and allow Mac to scan for available updates

 4. Optimize, clean, and reset your browser

 You can improve internet speed on your Mac by regularly cleaning Chrome, Mozilla, and Opera junk.
-We recommend you clean and reset your browser monthly.
+We recommend you clean and reset your browser once per four months.

 Here’s how to clean and reset your browser: